debruine/faux/README.md

 ### check\_sim\_stats

-If yu want to check your simulated stats or just describe an existing dataset, use `check_sim_stats()`.
+If you want to check your simulated stats or just describe an existing dataset, use `check_sim_stats()`.

 ``` r
 check_sim_stats(iris)